R&D Efforts in Cherenkov Imaging Technologies for Particle Identification in Future Experiments: Use of PID at the ePIC experiment in EIC:

 \subsection{A high-performance DIRC:}

 A high-performance DIRC (hpDIRC) technology will provide PID in the ePIC barrel region by distinguishing pions and kaons up to 6 GeV/c with a $3\sigma$ separation.
 The hpDIRC is largely inspired by the PANDA DIRC design, as described in Section \ref{sec:PANDA}; the ePIC DIRC will reuse the BaBar DIRC bars \cite{BaBar_DIRC}.
 The central ideas behind achieving $\pi/K$ separation at such high momentum are the use of a novel focusing lens system to improve spatial resolution and the exploitation of the timing information of Cherenkov photons.
 Consequently, the hpDIRC is designed to use commercial MCP-PMTs.
-Furthermore, refurbishment of the bars, optical gluing of the bars to the expansion volume, and quality control are extremely delicate processes and are altogether progressing promisingly \cite{EIC_hpDIRC_RICH25}.
+Furthermore, refurbishment of the bars, optical gluing of the bars to the expansion volume, and quality control are extremely delicate processes and are altogether progressing promisingly.

 Dedicated simulation studies have demonstrated that, using realistic parameters of available commercial MCP-PMTs, the hpDIRC can provide the performance required for the ePIC physics program in the presence of a magnetic field.
 Currently, MCP-PMTs produced by PHOTEK (MAPMT253 series) are assumed as the baseline configuration.
-However, as a risk-mitigation strategy, DC-coupled HRPPD photo-sensors are also being considered.
+However, as a risk-mitigation strategy, DC-coupled HRPPD \cite{EIC_Lyashenko} photo-sensors are also being considered.
 HRPPD photo-sensors are chosen as the baseline photo-sensors for the pfRICH detector, highlighting the cross-cutting efforts among different subdetector systems within the ePIC community.

-The PID performance required for the ePIC hpDIRC is technically challenging, and the targeted upper momentum limit is unprecedented.
+The PID performance required for the ePIC hpDIRC is technically challenging, and the targeted upper momentum limit is unprecedented for a detector of this type.
 Nevertheless, through the use of short radiator bars, optimized modular structures, a novel focusing lens system, and fast timing photo-sensors enabling reconstruction in both spatial and temporal domains, the hpDIRC aims to meet its PID requirements.
-Dedicated beam tests, accompanied by simulation studies and performed in collaboration with the PANDA barrel DIRC group, have shown promising results \cite{EIC_hpDIRC_RICH25, Kalicy:2024jme}.
+Dedicated beam tests, accompanied by simulation studies and performed in collaboration with the PANDA barrel DIRC group, have shown promising results \cite{Kalicy:2024jme}.